dgaydukov/cert-ocpjp11/files/ocpjp11.md

 Get exception: message => Unknown column 'ids' in 'where clause', SQLState => 42S22, errorCode => 1054
 ```

 #### Serialization
 ###### Java serialization
-When deserialization of new object happens only static initializer fires (if class wasn't loaded before deserialization), constructors & instance initializer not fire.
+When deserialization of new object happens only static initializer fires (if class wasn't loaded before deserialization), constructors & instance initializer are not executed.
 First uncomment line to serialize object, then comment and run and you will see that only static initializers are called.
 Deserialization doesn't invoke constructor & instance initializator because the point of deserialization is to recover an object as it was before serialization.
 Calling constructor or instance initializers may tamper with object.
 It searches all parents until it found one that doesn't implement `Serializable` and have default constructor,
 (if it doesn't have such a class it goes all way up to `Object`, if it has such class, but that class doesn't have no-arg constructor, exception is thrown `java.lang.RuntimeException: java.io.InvalidClassException: com.java.test.Person; no valid constructor`),